aws-samples/aws-iot-create-ota-update-deconstructed/README.md

 5. Number of [retries](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html#iot-CreateJob-request-jobExecutionsRetryConfig) set to 3.
 6. A [scheduled job](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html#iot-CreateJob-request-schedulingConfig) that starts one hour in the future and ends an hour later.

-The example can of course be adjusted to cater for different options and to use additional advanced job configuration such as [recurring maintenace windows](https://docs.aws.amazon.com/iot/latest/apireference/API_SchedulingConfig.html#iot-Type-SchedulingConfig-maintenanceWindows), [software catalog package versions](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html#iot-CreateJob-request-destinationPackageVersions) and [namespaces](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html#iot-CreateJob-request-namespaceId).
+The example can of course be adjusted to cater for different options and to use additional advanced job configuration such as [recurring maintenance windows](https://docs.aws.amazon.com/iot/latest/apireference/API_SchedulingConfig.html#iot-Type-SchedulingConfig-maintenanceWindows) and [software catalog package versions](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html#iot-CreateJob-request-destinationPackageVersions).

 # Deviations